 Land held on trust is treated differently from land held by a person in their own right.

-In 2017, if you own land as trustee of a trust for the benefit of a beneficiary, you will have to pay land tax if the aggregate of the taxable Victorian land holdings of the trust are valued at $25,000 or more.
+If you own land as trustee of a trust for the benefit of a beneficiary, you have to pay land tax if the aggregate of the taxable Victorian land holdings of the trust is valued at $25,000 or more.

-Further, a surcharge rate on the general land tax applies for the aggregate Victorian land holdings of the trust from $25,000 through to less than $3 million.
-The surcharge ceases to apply for taxable land holdings valued at $3 million or more.
+Also, a surcharge rate on the general land tax applies for the aggregate Victorian land holdings of the trust from $25,000 through to less than $3 million.
+The surcharge does not apply for taxable land holdings valued at $3 million or more.

 Corporations are related in certain circumstances.
 Where two or more corporations are related, the Commissioner may treat them as a group for land tax purposes.

 The taxable value of all Victorian lands owned by a group is aggregated to calculate the land tax payable on those lands.
 Members of a group are jointly and severally liable for the land tax payable by the group.

 Land held by a trustee of a trust is not grouped for land tax purposes, but you are required to notify us that the land is held on trust.